-However, with a custodian like Alto, it is now easier, faster and cheaper to use your IRA savings to invest in alternative assets.
+However, with a custodian like Alto, The Alternative IRA™ platform, it is now easier, faster and cheaper to use your IRA savings to invest in alternative assets.
 It is easier to manage your IRA funds with a custodian as it holds title to your assets for your benefit and is responsible for IRS reporting.

 Alto lets you diversify your IRA investments portfolio by investing in startups, real estate, loans and more through partner investment platforms such as AngelList, Wefunder, Silicon Prairie, Groundfloor, Yieldstreet, Carofin, Forge Global and more.

 You can also use your AltoIRA to invest even if you discover an opportunity outside of one of these Platform Partners.

 What’s more?
 Alto is 100% online so you can get started right away.